The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

-American Raspberry is a berry-producing deciduous shrub that can grow up to 2m in height with a spread of several meters.
+American Raspberry is a zone 2 berry-producing shrub that can grow up to 2m in height with a spread of several meters.

 It grows in full sun to partial shade in sandy, loamy, clayey soils, as long as it’s well-drained and moist.